Anguscgm/BRUG_BDMCMC/README.md

 -e  Double, the value of the threshold.
 -s  Integer, the value of the seed.
 -O  String, the path to output.
 Please end it with a slash ("/").
+# The following arguemtn Y_bar is only used by the varying means version.
+-Y String, the path to the file of Y_bar.
+Y_bar is a L(row) x p(col) matrix of the by-group means.
 ```
+Please note that:
-Please note that files can be tab or space separated, but NOT comma.
+- Files can be tab or space separated, but NOT comma.
+- For non-symmetric arrays, the orientation of the files are important.
+- Please kindly check the demo files for better information, or email me if there are any questions.
 ## Demonstration
 Please see the ./demo folder for the demo data
 ## Testing